ExchangeBC/BCDevExchange-Programs/Programs/test.md

 This sentence has some *emphasis*, and it also **embiggens** the smallest man.

+I like to use greater than > or less than < symbols.

 ~~Mistaken text.~~

 Here is some cool `monospaced` text.